 What Is L-Lysine, Why Give It To Your Cat, And What Are The Benefits?

-In this modern day and age we can get medicine for the prevention and treatment of some the most perilous diseases our ancestors couldn’t cope with even just a century ago.
+Today, we can get medicine for the prevention and treatment of some of the most perilous diseases our ancestors couldn’t cope with even just a century ago.
 And thanks to present-day medicine we can also get a vast variety of medications when it comes to our pets.

 One of the numerous drugs available on the market for humans, which are also safe and beneficial for cats, is Lysine or L-lysine.